vi-rf/salt-vagrant/README.md

    cpus: 2
    memory: 1024   # in MB
  ```
 * **hosts**:  This sets the number and salt topology for hosts.
-Each hosts entry must contain role, ip and salt master for the host.
+Each hosts entry must contain role, ip and salt master for each host.
+The name for each created host is the dictionary key (minion1, master in the following example).
 Currently, all IPs are static.
-Default values can be overwritten on a per-host basis.
+Default values from the defaults section can be overwritten on a per-host basis.
 ```
 hosts:
    minion1: